Research 473

 Year: 2024

 With Antimicrobial resistance (AMR) recognised as one of the greatest challenges to human and animal health, it has major implications for our agriculture and food production systems, environment and economy.
-Using the One Health approach, which recognises the link between human, animal and environmental health, the PEIR project focuses on furthering our understanding of the public health implications of environmental exposure to AMR and how this impacts the use of blue spaces, wellbeing and the quality of life.
-Using a multidisciplinary project team PEIR gathered data on the relative risk of AMR colonisation following exposure in recreations waters, the persistence of AMR carriage in healthy individuals and created a stakeholder recreational water environment map to help identify feasible and impactful options to maximising use of our blue spaces.
-It highlights the need for guidelines on monitoring and reporting antimicrobial presence in bath waters and their year round monitoring.
+Using the One Health approach, which recognises the link between human, animal and environmental health, the PIER project focuses on furthering our understanding of the public health implications of environmental exposure to AMR and how this impacts the use of blue spaces, wellbeing and the quality of life.
+Using a multidisciplinary project team PIER gathered data on the relative risk of AMR colonisation following exposure in recreations waters, the persistence of AMR carriage in healthy individuals and created a stakeholder recreational water environment map to help identify feasible and impactful options to maximising use of our blue spaces.
+It highlights the need for guidelines on monitoring and reporting antimicrobial presence in bathing waters and year round monitoring.

 Research 468